christabone/google-timeline-to-city/README.md

 ## Requirements
 - Python 3
 - Libraries: json, yaml, argparse, datetime, geopy, tqdm
-- A YAML configuration file specifying the date ranges and times for data extraction.
+- A YAML configuration file specifying the date ranges, times, and UTC offsets for data extraction.
 - A copy of your Google Timeline data obtained by Google's takeout service.

 ## Downloading Google Timeline Data from Google Takeout